 How many hours do I need to study each week?

 Studying at home is not required, except if you skip lessons.

 Do I need to prepare the sessions at home?

 Do I need to install Android Studio?

-The course will tell you when to install Android Studio (at the Practice Set 1)
+The course will tell you when to install Android Studio (At the first lesson)

 Do I need a powerful computer?

 It is recommended a computer with 8GB of RAM to be able to run Android Studio and an Emulator.
 Any operating system will work.

 Not mandatory but nice to have, you can use an emulator instead.